 It's true that in recent years population growth in EU countries has been primarily driven by immigration, which, for example, accounted for almost 85% of the population growth in EU countries in 2005.
 However, that statistic includes all immigrants to EU countries, not just Muslims.

 We can't make out what source the video is citing as the basis of this statistic, but the BBC noted that:

 The French government doesn't collect statistics by religion, so it is impossible to say what the precise fertility rates among different religious groups in France are.

 But no country on earth has such a high fertility rate, and in Algeria and Morocco, the two nations which send the largest numbers of Muslim immigrants to France, the fertility rate is 2.38, according to the UN's 2008 figures.

 As of 2004, Muslims comprised about 5.8% of the population of the Netherlands.
-In order for this small percentage of the population to account for "50% of all newborns," Muslim women in the Netherlands would have to be giving birth, on average, to about 14 to 16 times as many babies each as non-Muslim women.
+In order for this small percentage of the population to account for "50% of all newborns," Muslim women in the Netherlands would have to be giving birth, on average, to about

 The quoted statement was made by Walter Radermacher, the vice-president of the Germany's Federal Statistical Office.
 However, he was speaking only of German population trends in general; the final sentence (about Germany's becoming a "Muslim state") is someone else's words, as he affirmed to the BBC:

 The quotation which reads as if the German government believed that Germany will become a Muslim state is simply not true.
 There is no source which can be quoted that the German government has published such an expression or opinion.